Discrimination against people from rural areas: Use of pejoratives

 Pejorative terms for rural populations are widespread across languages and often serve to reinforce stereotypes of backwardness, poverty, or lack of sophistication.
 In English, expressions such as redneck, hick, or hillbilly are used both within and outside rural communities in the United States and Canada, sometimes reclaimed but frequently derogatory.
-Spanish includes terms like villero in Argentina or chacarero (or chacrero, from "chacra") in Chile and the Southern Cone; in Peru, the term "serrano" (which comes from the mountains) is used in urban settings, especially in Lima, as a pejorative term for people from the Peruvian highlands, while Portuguese uses caipira in Brazil in a similar way.
+Spanish includes terms like villero in Argentina or chacarero (or chacrero, from "chacra") in Chile and the Southern Cone; in Peru, the term "serrano" (which comes from the mountains) is used in urban settings, especially in Lima, as a pejorative term for people from the Peruvian highlands, while Portuguese uses saloio in Portugal and caipira in Brazil in a similar way.
 In Chinese, xiāngbālǎo (乡巴佬, "country bumpkin") conveys rustic ignorance, and in Russian, derevenshchina (деревенщина) has comparable meaning.
 Other examples include paysan in French when used dismissively, burino in Italian, culchie in Ireland is used predominantly by people from Dublin to refer to those living outside the city, and yokel is used in British English as a derogatory term stereotyping rural people as being unsophisticated.
 In Australia and New Zealand, the term bogan is used for similar purposes.
 Scholars highlight that such labels reflect urban–rural divides, often carrying connotations of low social status and exclusion from dominant cultural norms.